Find a local pick your own farm here!

 • Thompson's Farm - apples, cherries, peaches, plums, pumpkins, gift shop, restrooms, picnic area, farm animals, school tours, events at your location (call for info)

 9535 Old Naches Highway, Naches, WA 98937.
 Phone: 509 949 2455.
 Email: tomfarm@wolfenet.com.
 Open: see our website for current information.
-Directions: Located on Highway 12 and is 12 miles west of Yakima, Washington.
+Directions: Naches is located on Highway 12 and is 12 miles west of Yakima, Washington.
+To get to the farm while traveling west turn right onto Schafer street.
+This is between a fruitstand, not ours, and a chevron station.
+Drive about two blocks and you will be at the farm.
+We are located on the northeast corner of Naches.
+Thompsons farm market is on Highway 12.
+When you get to Naches travel past Schafer and we are located on the south side of the highway across from Slims Market.
+In early June we will have - truncated.
 Click here for a map and directions.
 Payment: Cash, Visa, MasterCard.
-Naches is .
 To get to the farm while traveling west turn right onto Schafer street.
 This is between a fruitstand, not ours, and a chevron station.
 Drive about two blocks and you will be at the farm.
 We are located on the northeast corner of Naches.
 Thompsons farm market is on Highway 12.
 When you get to Naches travel past Schafer and we are located on the south side of the highway across from Slims Market.
-In early June we will have asparagus at the market from the lower Yakima valley and mid June will begin bing cherries from the lower Yakima Valley; We will have our own cherries including u pick starting with bings and then rainiers in late June; We bring produce up from the lower valley all season such as beans, corn and whatever is looking good that day; Apricots will begin around late June; We will also bring Walla Walla onions in during June; In July we will continue with apricots and cherries and will have some peaches from the lower Yakima valley; We have a very large farm garden and supply the market with ripe heirloom tomatoes, summer squash, peppers, and cucumbers; In August we will start to harvest peaches, we have delp hale in mid August then suncrest and white peaches; We will have some pears at the end of August; In early September we have elberta and then in mid September we have ohenry; Mid September also has gala apples followed by golden delicious, red delicious and a few variety apples that continue into October; In October we are harvesting pumpkins; You May check the website for updates during the summerCherry Harvest at the Family Farm Late June through mid July.Peach Harvest at the Family Farm Mid August through mid September. (large variety of peaches with wagon rides to the trees on the weekends).Pumpkin Patch at the Family Farm every weekend in October with famous pumpkin cannon, hayrides, farm animals, u-pick and u-select apples, cornstalks, squash and gourds(UPDATED: August 9, 2023, JBS)
+In early June we will have asparagus at the market from the lower Yakima valley and mid June will begin bing cherries from the lower Yakima Valley; We will have our own cherries including u pick starting with bings and then rainiers in late June; We bring produce up from the lower valley all season such as beans, corn and whatever is looking good that day; Apricots will begin around late June; We will also bring Walla Walla onions in during June; In July we will continue with apricots and cherries and will have some peaches from the lower Yakima valley; We have a very large farm garden and suppl..

 • West Valley U-Pick - Uses natural growing practices, apples, blueberries, pears, tomatoes, tomatillos, apricots, marionberriies, peaches, pluots, grapes, apricots and prepicked produce, restrooms